TopperClausen/TopperClausen/README.md

 # Hi I'm Thomas 👋
-## Looking for job, where I am able to get experiance and try my skills in a proffesional setting
+## Looking for job, where I am able to gain experiance and try my skills in a proffesional setting

 ## Currently in formal education 🏫
 ### UCL - Vejle, Datamatiker (Computer Science) 💻